7 tried and true ways to save on payment processing fees

 Fees are a fuel that makes payment infrastructure work.
 It is the cost of service of every participant in the transaction processing.

 Most of our clients work with multiple payment providers, and paying all the fees across all the vendors ends up being pretty resource-draining.
-Of course, you can’t wholly avoid paying fees, but you surely can try minimising the amount you pay.
+Of course, you can’t wholly avoid paying fees, but you surely can try minimising the amount you have to pay.
 In this article, we’ll tell you how to do it.

 You are being charged a fixed fee and a percentage of every transaction.
 Moreover, many providers charge a flat fee for their service regularly — monthly or annually.
 But, not all the amount you pay lines PSP’s pockets.

-5 ways to optimise PSP fees
+7 ways to minimise payment fees

 1. Increase your turnover.
 The higher your transaction volume is, the lower the average cost can be.
 Many PSPs offer custom pricing and exclusive discounts for merchants having high-value or high-volume sales.
-Each payment service provider sets its own monthly turnover requirement merchants have to meet to get a discount.
+Each payment service provider sets its own monthly turnover requirements merchants have to meet to get a discount.